 Look like a pro when you bake this homemade Gluten-Free Dutch Apple Pie.
-Made with an almond flour crust and a crumble topping, this is a perfect pie for any time of the year.
+Apple pie with almond flour crust and a crumble topping is a perfect dessert for any time of the year.

 When the local apples begin to ripen on the trees, my thoughts always turn to apple desserts, and especially Dutch Apple Pie.
 And just because you're following a gluten-free diet doesn't mean you have to deny yourself the sheer pleasure of a warm slice of apple pie!

 Dutch Apple Pie with almond flour crust is the answer!